ejr4mhs/node/projects/project-3/README.md

 > Imagine you've been hired at a top tier quantitative think tank – HackyForge.
 They are a new group that tackles contemporary issues from an analytical angle.
 Sometimes there are clients, but oftentimes the team publishes with the intention of releasing their findings into the public domain.

-After 10 weeks, you've got an incredible work product: visualizations and quantitative explorations of the data from Part II, and now predictive models investigating your questions of interest.
+After 8 weeks, you've got an incredible work product: visualizations and quantitative explorations of the data from Part II, and now predictive models investigating your questions of interest.
 Your directors at HackyForge want you to present these findings to a panel of potential investors, who are all interested in the projects that HackyForge generates.
-The **best project will recieve "funding" from investors** (last year was a $150 gift card) and have their work put on showcase (on our Forge-wide site).

 ## Analysis